 Common Selection Mistakes That Cost Engineers Time and Money

 Undersizing is the most frequent error.
 Engineers often size a gearbox against rated continuous torque without applying a service factor — typically 1.25 to 2.0 depending on shock load severity and duty cycle.
-A gearbox that looks adequate on paper fails within months when peak loads consistently exceed its rated capacity.

 Backlash creep is a subtler problem.
 In high-cycle applications, gear tooth wear gradually increases backlash over time.
 If your initial specification was already at the upper tolerance limit, accuracy degrades before the next planned maintenance interval.
-Build in margin from the start.

 Inertia mismatches often surface only during servo commissioning, when tuning engineers discover they can’t stabilise the control loop.
 By that point, the gearbox is installed and the cost of replacement falls on the project budget.
-Verify the inertia ratio during the specification phase, not after installation.

-Selecting on purchase price alone ignores total cost of ownership.
 Consider three cost categories beyond the purchase price:

-- energy losses (a gearbox with 92% efficiency versus 97% efficiency wastes an additional 5% of motor input power as heat — on a 1.5 kW motor running two shifts daily, that gap compounds across years of operation)
+- Energy losses — a gearbox with 92% efficiency versus 97% efficiency wastes an additional 5% of motor input power as heat.
+On a 1.5 kW motor running two shifts daily, that gap compounds across years of operation.

-- replacement risk (a premature gearbox failure on a critical automation axis can halt an entire production line — the cost of unplanned downtime in most manufacturing environments far exceeds the price difference between a budget and premium gearbox).
-Ask your supplier for a three-year total cost of ownership comparison, not just a unit price.
+- Replacement risk — a premature gearbox failure on a critical automation axis can halt an entire production line.
+The cost of unplanned downtime in most manufacturing environments far exceeds the price difference between a budget and premium gearbox.

-Build a Reliable Selection Process with ZDS Europe
+Build a Reliable Selection Process

 The five-step framework is straightforward: define your load profile and duty cycle, calculate your required gear ratio and torque, choose the right configuration (inline planetary, helical-planetary, or right-angle), verify motor-gearbox compatibility including inertia ratio and flange standards, then validate your selection with an appropriate service factor before finalising the specification.